Plymouth Sound: History

 Mount Batten, a former Royal Air Force flying boat and search and rescue base, is located at the northeast corner of the Sound.
-T. E. Lawrence was stationed here as Aircraftman Shaw.
+T. E. Lawrence was stationed here under the moniker Aircraftman Shaw.

 Over the years, the Sound has been defended by Drake's Island, Picklecombe Fort, Cawsand Fort, the Breakwater Fort, Fort Bovisand, Staddon Fort and Stamford Fort.

 A harbour and reservoir were built at Bovisand before the fort existed to supply men-o-war anchored in the Sound with fresh water.
 Joseph Whidbey supervised the building of the Breakwater from Bovisand Lodge, from which there is a view down the full length of the breakwater.

 The Titanic was due to have docked here briefly on its return voyage to Britain, and the ship had a painting of Plymouth Sound on board.

 As of 2019, there is a campaign to create the first National Marine Park in Britain off Plymouth Sound.